PyPSA/pypsa-eur/doc/limitations.rst

   particular lines.
 There is no openly available data on busbar configurations, switch locations, transformers or reactive power compensation assets.

+- **TYNDP 2020 projects implementation:**
+  With the TYNDP 2020 option in the config, one can add the lines from the TYNDP 2020.
+  These lines are not validated to ensure they connect to the correct substations in the model.
+Furthermore, some lines may be duplicated since they might already be integrated into the model through the grid data from ENTSO-E.

 - **Assignment of electricity demand to transmission nodes:**
   Using Voronoi cells to aggregate load and generator data to transmission network substations ignores the topology of the underlying distribution network,